 1987 Hungarian Grand Prix

 Jonathan Palmer took his fifth victory of 1987 as Tyrrell continued to dominate the championship… for naturally aspirated cars, that is.
-A one-off for the 1987 season, F1 had two ‘trophies’ (the Jim Clark Trophy for drivers, the Colin Chapman Trophy for teams) to encourage teams to make the early switch to naturally aspirated power ahead of the turbos being banned for 1989.
+In a one-off for the 1987 season, F1 had two separate ‘trophies’ alongside the main championship - the Jim Clark Trophy for drivers, and the Colin Chapman Trophy for teams.
+The idea was to encourage teams to make the early switch to naturally-aspirated power ahead of turbos being banned for 1989.
+It wasn’t the greatest incentive as only five teams (Tyrrell, Larrousse, AGS, March, and Coloni) were eligible for the trophies as the other 11 teams stuck with turbo power.

 As for the actual race?
 Well, Nigel Mansell led the first 70 laps from pole, but five laps from the end a wheel worked itself loose, putting him out.
 That handed victory to teammate Nelson Piquet, who was joined on the podium by Ayrton Senna and Alain Prost.